-19.4 Creating an Inference operator
+19.4 Creating an Inference Operator

 The Inference operator is the core inference unit in an inference application.
-The built-in Inference operator (InferenceOp) can be used for inference, or users can create their own custom inference operator as explained in this section.
+The built-in Inference operator (InferenceOp) can be used for inference, or you can create your own custom inference operator as explained in this section.
 In Holoscan SDK, the inference operator can be designed using the Holoscan Inference Module APIs.